unboxed/unboxed.co/source/blog/2021-06-07-supporting-the-wellbeing-of-a-remote-digital-team.html.markdown

 We don’t know what the future is going to look like yet and it will take some time for us to reflect on what has happened over the last year, to process events and our experiences.
 Many people will have had the opportunity to reassess their ways of working, found that the extra hours in the day have benefited their lives and perhaps look to share the work time more flexibly between home and office.
 Others will be keen to get back amongst things and relish working **with** people again.

-**“We don’t know what normal feels like any more, or what the pattern is going forward.
-We all need a bit of time to process what’s happened”** — Cate McLaurin, Head of Delivery at London Borough of Hackney.
+<i><b>“We don’t know what normal feels like any more, or what the pattern is going forward.
+We all need a bit of time to process what’s happened”</b> — Cate McLaurin, Head of Delivery at London Borough of Hackney.</i>

 I caught up with Cate McLaurin, about her experience of working remotely over the last year and a half, the challenges they have faced and thoughts for moving forward.
 Much of our experiences resonated; our clients have experienced very similar challenges with communication and relationship building.
-At Hackney **“Our delivery managers have had to work twice as hard to build relationships” **while working remotely.
+At Hackney <i><b>“Our delivery managers have had to work twice as hard to build relationships”</b></i>** **while working remotely.

 We’ve had a window into people’s home worlds which has at once been delightful, to see our colleagues' children, plants and pets.
 But it has also sometimes felt like an invasion of people’s privacy.
 Back in May 2020 I talked about remote fatigue and self complexity theory which looks at the importance of different aspects of ourselves and lives; our work self, our home self, our social self etc.  That variety of context is good for our wellbeing and during lockdown and remote working those multiple selves have collapsed into one.
 It’s important for us to have separation and privacy.
-Cate’s observation that, **“we have all been levelled by being a box on a screen” **really resonated, and it has also highlighted thoughts about our own privileges or lack of them.
+Cate’s observation that, <i><b>“we have all been levelled by being a box on a screen”</b></i>** **really resonated, and it has also highlighted thoughts about our own privileges or lack of them.
 When we physically go to work in the office we leave our other visible lives behind, presenting a version of ourselves to the workplace.
 I hope that the experience of having insight to all the things people deal with in their whole lives, will bring more empathy and consideration for our wellbeing into the workplace.

 ![null](/assets/images/uploads/img_5440.jpg)